gao5yy/MRTTrack/README.md

 ```bash
 python tracking/analysis_results.py
 ```
-We refer you to [LasHeR Toolkit](https://github.com/BUGPLEASEOUT/LasHeR) for LasHeR evaluation, and refer you to [MPR_MSR_Evaluation](https://sites.google.com/view/ahutracking001/) for RGBT234 evaluation.
+We refer you to [LasHeR Toolkit](https://github.com/BUGPLEASEOUT/LasHeR) for LasHeR evaluation, and refer you to [MPR_MSR_Evaluation](https://sites.google.com/view/ahutracking001/) for RGBT234 and RGBT210 evaluation.

 ## Acknowledgments
 Our project is developed upon [TBSI](https://github.com/RyanHTR/TBSI?tab=readme-ov-file).
 Thanks for their contributions which help us to quickly implement our ideas.